 These particular all-stars are a collection of self-labeled konservatives who still struggle with stick shifts and complicated words containing more than five letters.

-These guys are hoping we won’t have noticed just how “all-star” they are now 6 weeks into their watch.
+These guys are hoping we won’t have noticed just how “all-star” they are after so many years of a congressional majority.
 They seem to want the country to stagger forward handicapped by a flat tire at the highest level of our leadership vehicle.

 We are getting no correct-direction signals from any of these leaders.
 They have no skill and are not up to the task of leading, let alone even managing difficulties.
 Despite the lop-sided political advantage of our most recent national election and the temerity and caution of the opposition party, these supposedly wise Republican leaders and strategists are demonstrating an incredible lack of skill at managing the affairs of state.